When does the 2019 programme launch?

 Which performances are suitable for children to attend?

 Where we believe a performance is particularly appropriate for children we have indicated a student ticket price.
-Children are welcome to accompany you to all performances on a full price ticket.
+Children are welcome to accompany you to other performances on a full price ticket as long as they do not disturb other audience-members.

 What is a student rate?